paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-071-atlantic-coastal-fisheries-cooperative-management.md

 (4) south of Bois Bubert Island in the area located north of the line 44° 19′ 15′′ N, 67° 49′ 30′′ W and 44° 23′ 45′′ N, 67° 40′ 33′′ W.

-**(b) Enforcement** The exemption from Federal fishery permitting requirements granted by subsection (a) of this section may be revoked or suspended by the Secretary in accordance with section 308(g) of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
+**(b) Enforcement** The exemption from Federal fishery permitting requirements granted by subsection (a) may be revoked or suspended by the Secretary in accordance with section 308(g) of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
 1858(g)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1858/g&num=0&edition=prelim)) for violations of such Act or this chapter.

 ### Statutory Notes